pemo11/poshguibook/winforms.md

 A dialog box does not have its own message loop.

 To create a "real" window based on a form the static *Run()* method of the *System.Windows.Forms.Application* class is used.
 But there is caveat.
-This can not be done in the CLI but in the *PowerShell ISE* on *Windows* for example.
+This can not be done in the CLI but in *VS Code* or *PowerShell ISE* on *Windows* for example.

 **example:**